-- A. Clothes should be neat, clean and pressed.

-- B. NSU Green Polo Shirt (available in Book Store).

-- C. Black Slacks (no jeans).

-- D. White lab coat (agency dependent).

-- E. Minimal jewelry: small earrings/watch.

-- F. Flat, fully enclosed black shoes with rubber or gripping type soles, no sparkles or glitter. - G. Hair off the collar and neatly pinned when necessary. - H. Short, clean, bare and trimmed nails. - I. Conservative hair styles and colors and no accessories. - In addition, students must follow all of the grooming standards detailed in the Dress Code for Clinical as above.
+- A. Clothes should be neat, clean and pressed. - B. NSU Green Polo Shirt (available in Book Store). - C. Black Slacks (no jeans, no scrub pants, no cargo pants, no pants with leg pockets). - D. White lab coat (agency dependent). - E. Minimal jewelry: small earrings/watch. - F. Flat, fully enclosed black shoes with rubber or gripping type soles, no sparkles or glitter.
+No sneakers. - G. Hair off the collar and neatly pinned when necessary. - H. Short, clean, bare and trimmed nails. - I. Conservative hair styles and colors and no accessories.

+4. In addition, students must follow all of the grooming standards detailed in the Dress Code for Clinical as above.